siemdejong/ithappens/README.md

 ### Prerequisites

-A conda environment with python 3.11 or higher.
+A virtual environment with python 3.11 or higher.

 ### Installation